Actinarium/Rhythm/README.md

 1. Fix encountered critical issues.
 Since the library is not targeted for production builds, the goal is to have it function properly under intended use without spending effort on corner cases.
 2. Add a Rhythm control activity, so that it’s possible to cycle through groups and overlays for pre-4.1 devices.
+3. Pre-define the most commonly used overlay configurations (e.g. 8dp grid, baseline grid) so that they are available for developers out of the box.
-3. Add more spec layers like ratio keylines, 9-grids, arbitrary clipping etc.
+4. Add more spec layers like ratio keylines, 9-grids, arbitrary clipping etc.
-4. Consider adding a possibility to declare Rhythm configuration in external file (JSON, XML, Yaml or alike).
+5. Consider adding a possibility to declare Rhythm configuration in external file (JSON, XML, Yaml or alike).
+6. Make exhaustive documentation, depending on demand.
-5. Make a better sample.
+7. Make a better sample.

-## Support developer
+## Support the developer

 If you find this library useful and want to reward my work, here’s how you can do it: